miru-mir/Philips.script/README.md

 # Philips.script
-Filling the reports of Pillips' sellers in the outsourced crm.
+This userscript takes scanned reports from Philips' sellers and fills fields into CRM.